tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   ESNI disabled.

   These retry keys may only be applied to the retry connection.
-The client MUST continue to use the previously cached keys for subsequent connections.
+The client MUST continue to use the previously-advertised keys for subsequent connections.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.